GregRos/parjs/README.md

 ## What's a Parjs parser?
-A somewhat basic question that deserves an answer.
 In `Parjs`, a parser is an object that consumes characters from text and returns a value.
 The number of characters the parser consumes depends on its implementation.

 When a parser is invoked on a top level, it is expected to consume the entire input.
 If it does not, this signals an overall parsing failure.
 During the parsing process, a `position` value is maintained.